 How did you know you were in labor?

-Luke: awoke at 3 am, 3 days past my due date, with contractions about 8 minutes apart, and stomach upset.
+Luke: awoke at 3 am, 3 days past my due date, with contractions about 8 minutes apart.
 Went to the hospital about 8am.

 Bennett and Jack Henry: induced, so I guess the way I really knew was that the Pitocin was flowing from the I.V. bag into my arm.
 And then, painful contractions.